Probate is the legal process by which a deceased’s assets are all collected, valued and then distributed to the

 Once you understand contentious probate meaning, it is important to understand rules associated with non contentious probate rules.
 The non contentious probate rules 1987 is a set of legislation that was passed in 1987, and they came into effect in 1988.
 This legislation sets out non-contentious probate rules to be followed during probate proceedings.

-The non-contentious probate rules 1987 are used by both the contentious probate solicitors and person acting as the representative.
+The non-contentious probate rules 1987 are used by both the contested probate solicitors and person acting as the representative.

 Here is a short video that explains more about contentious probate.